Sept. 19- To Puenta de la Reina: 15 miles, seven hours

-On our way out of Pamplona, we walked through the beautiful park and gardens and then to the University, where they stamped our pilgrim passport.
+On our way out of Pamplona, we walk through the beautiful park and gardens and then to the University, where they stamp our pilgrim passport.

-Today was very difficult walking; steep inclines and descents with lots of loose, rocky terrain.
-Made the German contingent we were walking with laugh when I said I would decline a drink “on the rocks” at cocktail time.
+Today, the walking is very difficult; steep inclines and descents with lots of loose, rocky terrain.
+We’re walking with a group from Germany and I make them laugh when I say that I will be declining a drink “on the rocks” at cocktail time.

-So happy to have a private room at the Aubergue Puenta de a Reina.
-We sat outside and enjoyed a cold beer on their private terrace, ran into our Australian friend and planned to have dinner together tonight.
+We are so happy to have a private room at the Albergue Puenta de la Reina.
+We sit outside and enjoy a cold beer on their private terrace, run into our Australian friend and plan to have dinner together.

-Always nice when the terrain starts out flat.
-As we walked, we watched a farmer plowing his fields, then stopped to breathe in the wonderful smell of the rich, red earth; such a wonderful, clean smell!
+It’s always nice when the terrain starts out flat.
+As we walk, we watch a farmer plowing his fields, then stop to breathe in the wonderful smell of the rich, red earth; such a wonderful, clean smell!

-We were lucky to find a private room in the Capuchino Monestery tonight.
-No laundry service is available, so we start our laundry and the sit in the garden, enjoying a cold beer.
+We are lucky to find a private room in the Capuchino Monastery tonight.
+No laundry service is available, so we start our laundry and then sit in the garden, enjoying a cold beer.
 We laugh with a German couple and agree that this isn’t a bad way to do laundry.

 We are in the Rioja wine country and pass through miles of vineyards.
 As we’re walking, we think we hear music.
 Around the bend, in the middle of nowhere, there is a husband and wife playing the violin and accordion for donations.

-Tonight we are staying at Pensione Los Arcos.
-Jose, the manager, not only welcomed us, but gave us his cell number in case we needed anything.
-Enjoyed discussing the day’s adventures with people from Sweden, Australia and Utah.
+Tonight, we are staying at Pensione Los Arcos.
+Jose, the manager, not only welcomes us, but gives us his cell phone number in case we need anything.
+We enjoy discussing the day’s adventures with people from Sweden, Australia and Utah.

-The flat city pavement and the flat dirt road gave us a false sense of security.
-While we knew to expect inclines and descents, we were surprised to find that there were so many and that they were so steep.
+The flat city pavement and the flat dirt road give us a false sense of security.
+While we knew to expect inclines and descents today, we are surprised to find that there were so many and that they were so steep.

 I try to enjoy the beautiful vistas and keep my mind off the inevitable.
 The large blocks of farmland in beiges, browns and greens look like suede in the sunlight.
 A farmer and his dogs guide a flock of sheep on a steep parcel of land.
 A trail through the forest was a welcome respite from the sun.

-Tonight, we’re at the Alburgue La Bilbaina.
+Tonight, we’re staying at the Alburgue La Bilbaina.
 While it’s a great location and very clean, we could have done without the many old, uneven, ceramic tile steps that lead up to our room.